hangxingliu/vscode-nginx-conf-hint/README.md

 ## Changelog

-### 0.0.4 (2017-07-24)
+### 0.0.5 (2018-03-29)

-1. update Nginx directives and variables to latest.
+1. fix invalid links in nginx documents.
-2. add access_log into block server snippet
+2. add a configuration to enable/disable strict auto-completion.
-3. modify snippet project structure
+3. update Nginx directives and variables to latest.

 [CHANGELOG.md][changelog]